Hananchudhary/tic-tac-toe-in-cpp-PF-/content.md

 We can use inverse function for suggestion of strong password f^-1(strong) = password

-7) Password Strength Checker and Probability:
+7) Password Strength Checker and Probability :

   • Probability of Successful Guessing
        P = 1/N  (N =c^L)